Last Updated on 01/07/2026 by TinHN Editor

 Round of 16 — July 3 to July 7, 2026

 The Round of 16 follows the traditional format fans are familiar with.
-The 16 surviving teams from the Round of 32 compete, with winners advancing to the quarterfinals.
+The 16 winners from the Round of 32 compete, with the eight winners advancing to the quarterfinals.
+The exact Round of 16 matchups will be set as each Round of 32 match is completed — check back here for updates as results come in.

-Matches in this round shift to larger American stadiums, including venues in Houston, Philadelphia, New York/New Jersey, Dallas, Seattle, Atlanta, Mexico City, Toronto, and Vancouver.
+Matches in this round are spread across larger North American stadiums, including venues in Houston, Philadelphia, New York/New Jersey, Dallas, Seattle, Atlanta, Mexico City, Toronto, and Vancouver.

 Quarterfinals — July 9 to July 11, 2026